Universal signatures of Dirac fermions in entanglement and charge fluctuations: Entanglement response to flux

 where $\lfloor{x}\rfloor$ denotes the integer part of $x$.
 Here, $\phi$ denotes the flux threading the graphene along the cylinder axis, as sketched in Fig.~\ref{fig:CutDefinitions}b.
 In terms of reduced momenta, the $K$ and $K'$ points, where the Dirac cones are located, lie at $(\pi, \pm K_y)$ with $K_y = 2\pi/3$, respectively.
 They are only reached at zero flux if $N_y$ is divisible by 3, making the graphene cylinder (or nanotube) metallic.

-Having set up the necessary notations, we now show that the graphene cylinders can be viewed as a collection of SSH chains~\cite{lin2016magnetic}, as schematically drawn in Fig.~\ref{fig:ResultsGraphene}a.
+Having set up the necessary notations, we now recall that the graphene cylinders can be viewed as a collection of SSH chains, as schematically drawn in Fig.~\ref{fig:ResultsGraphene}a.
 We first rewrite

 with $Q(q_y) = 2 [2\cos(q_y/2) + 1]^{-1}$ and

 Hence, we assign for each value of $q_y$ an effective SSH chain in the $x$ direction with a staggering parameter $\delta (q_y)$.

 This representation as a collection of independent SSH chains allows to evaluate EEs and charge fluctuations for graphene tubes.
 Consider for region $\mathcal{A}$ a slab of the cylinder of length $w$ along $x$ (see Fig.~\ref{fig:CutDefinitions}b).
 At zero energy, all states with negative energies are filled, and the positive prefactor $Q(q_y)$ could be replaced by one when computing the correlation matrix (see Eq.~\ref{eq:Method_DefinitionCorrelMatrix}).
 The EE of the graphene cylinder thus reads